 They don’t translate things.
 Thinking in your mother tongue and translating those words won’t take you far.

 It may not look very easy, but this is the right strategy.
-It is always better to figure out how to use the terms and expressions in a specific context.
+It is always better to learn how to use terms and expressions in a specific context.
 To sum up, it would help if you learn to think in your target language.

 Pro: The product is quite innovative.
-Rather than focusing on too much grammar, Rosetta Stone centers on research-based bite-sized tasks and its own proprietary TruAccent™ voice recognition.
+Rather than focusing on excessive grammar, Rosetta Stone centers on research-based, bite-sized tasks and its proprietary TruAccent™ voice recognition.

 They do a superb job of supporting you in the speaking section.